unitlinq/unitlinq-iot-sdk-go/README.md

-# unitlinq-sdk-go
+# Unitlinq Golang SDK

-Unitlinq Golang SDK
+`unitlinq-iot-sdk-go` is the official SDK.
+Check out the official documentation for detailed description of functionalities